joshua-afk/joshua-afk/README.md

 - 🔭 Currently working on RoR, React, Node, & Flutter projects!
 - 🌱 Currently learning Colemak-DH (100wpm now!)
   - I've adjusted from 200 common english words to 5k.
 Currently at 75-80wpm.
-- 📚 Currently reading "How to take smart notes"
+- 📚 Currently reading "The Art of Clean Code"
 - 💬 Ask me about Keyboard, Coffee, Books, Life and other Random stuffs.
 - 📫 How to reach me: email me at joshuaryan.velasquez.22@gmail.com
 - ⚡ Fun facts: A person who is always genuinely curious, clueless most of the time.
-Drinks Coffee "sometimes".

 ### Tools & Technologies: